 Mr. Thomas C. Dolan was Executive Vice President-Strategy and Development, Office of the Chairman of Cablevision from September 2008 until its sale in June 2016.
-He was Chief Executive Officer of Rainbow Media Corp. from April 2004 to April 2005.
-Executive Vice President and Chief Information Officer of Cablevision from October 2001 until April 2005.
-He serves as a director of MSG Networks and MSG and previously served as a director of Cablevision.
+He was Chief Executive Officer of Rainbow Media Corp. from April 2004 to April 2005 and Executive Vice President and Chief Information Officer of Cablevision from October 2001 until April 2005.
+He serves as a director of MSG Networks, MSG Sports and MSG Entertainment and previously served as a director of Cablevision.
 Mr. Dolan is the son of Charles F. Dolan, the brother of James L. Dolan, Patrick F. Dolan and Marianne Dolan Weber and the brother-in-law of Kristin A. Dolan and Brian G. Sweeney.

-Key Skills & Qualifications In light of Mr. Dolan's experience as a member of Cablevision's founding family and in various positions with Cablevision since 1987, as well as the knowledge and experience he has gained and contributions he has made during his tenure as a director of the Company, MSG Networks, MSG and Cablevision, our Board of Directors, acting on the unanimous recommendation of the directors elected by the Class B stockholders, has concluded that he should be reelected to the Board.
+Key Skills & Qualifications In light of Mr. Dolan's experience in various positions with Cablevision since 1987, as well as the knowledge and experience he has gained and contributions he has made during his tenure as a director of the Company, MSG Networks, MSG Sports, MSG Entertainment and Cablevision, our Board of Directors, acting on the unanimous recommendation of the directors elected by the Class B stockholders, has concluded that he should be reelected to the Board.